 Inputs, Optional: Event information (defined on a per Event ID basis) are defined in clause 6.1.3.18 of TS 23.503 [20], Notification Correlation Information (information to identify the application session), DNN, S-NSSAI.

-Notification Correlation Information is mandatory except in the case of the new 5GS Bridge information detected event if no AF session exists between the PCF and the AF.
+Notification Correlation Information is mandatory except in the case of the new 5GS Bridge/Router information detected event if no AF session exists between the PCF and the AF.

 DNN and S-NSSAI are required in the case of private IPv4 address being used for the IP type PDU Session that are potentially impacted by time sensitive communication and time synchronization service.